, deffered’s

 ==========

-3 We will be studying bills on controlled burns (HB 1001) – It seems to be zooming through.
-We will study several bills requiring hunting &/or fishing guides to have licenses (SB 16, SB 160 and HB 1122).
-Two guide bills have died, SB 160 is still alive.
-We support SB 160 — we believe licensing of hunting/fishing guides is needed in SD.
+3) We will be studying bills on controlled burns (HB 1001) – It seems to be zooming through.
+There are several bills requiring hunting &/or fishing guides to have licenses (SB 16, SB 160 and HB 1122).
+All three guide bills have died.
+We supported all three — we believe licensing of hunting/fishing guides is needed in SD.

 4) We would have supported the bill to give Tribal folks free admission to state parks- HB 1195, but it was withdrawn at request of prime sponsor.